braice/MuMuDVB/doc/README.txt

 I get the message "DVR Read Error: Value too large for defined data type" what does it mean ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This message means that an overflow append in the ard drivers buffer.
-I.e MuMuDVB was not able to get the packets suffiiently fast.
+I.e MuMuDVB was not able to get the packets sufficiently fast.
 This issue can have various causes, anything which an slow down (a lot) MuMuDVB an create this message.
 To avoid it you can try threaded_read see <<threaded_read, thread reading>> section.

 An explanation can be networking issues :